Did you recently see a mystery PURPLE bird in Iowa?

-These purple birds are found in shallow wetlands in Iowa.
+These purple birds are found in shallow wetlands in southern Iowa.
 They are patient hunters and will stay motionless for long periods, waiting for prey to pass by them.
 While waiting, Little Blue Herons keep their daggerlike bill pointed downwards to be prepared for when a fish, amphibian, insect, or crustacean appears.

 Little Blue Heron Range Map